Information for Residents of

 WiFi is a short range (less than a few hundred feet outdoors, less than 80 feet indoors typically), high speed (gigabit) wireless standard used for local networks.
 It is used by all smartphones, laptops, tablets, etc.

 Unless you have a very small house (less than 1,500 square feet), you will need several WiFi Access Points spread through your location to give you seamless uninterrupted coverage.
-These Access Points (APs) are typically connected back to your Internet router or gateway either via an Ethernet wire, or wirelessly.
+These Access Points (APs) are connected back to your Internet router or gateway either via an Ethernet wire, or wirelessly.
 Many Internet Service Providers (ISPs) supply routers that also have a WiFi access point built in, but unless you have a small location, you'll need other APs.

-The latest Wifi standards, WiFi 6E and WiFi 7, can reliably transfer data at gigabit speeds if the access point is in the same room, and even at respectible high speeds through walls.
+The latest Wifi standards, WiFi 6E and WiFi 7, can reliably transfer data at gigabit speeds if the access point is in the same room, and at respectible high speeds through walls.

 When setting up a WiFi network, it is important to understand frequency bands and channels.
-WiFi operates at now three different frequency bands, and has many channels in each band.
+WiFi operates at now three different frequency bands, with many channels in each band.
 The 2.4 Ghz frequency band supports 3 non-overlapping channels, and has a typical maximum transfer rate of 144 Mbps, while the 5 Ghz band supports 24 non-overlapping channels and maximum transfer rates close to 1 Gbps (1000 Mbps).
 The very latest APs that are WiFi 6E or WiFi 7 compatible, operate in the 6 Ghz band supporting even more channels.
 Older or simpler devices can only use the 2.4 GHz band.
 While the 2.4 GHz band has almost twice the distance reach of the 5/6 GHz bands, the 5/6 GHz bands are what you need to get very high speed connections.

 So, you need to design a network that provides good coverage for the shorter range 5/6 GHz band, while also having a 2.4 GHz band network for older devices and areas that are farther away like outdoor backyards.
 Client devices like laptops and phones will automatically choose the frequency band and AP they connect to using their own algorithms.